Sueda-H/Sueda-H/README.md

 <img src="bitbanner-git.png"/>
 <h2>Hi there! <h2>
-<h4>As an 20-year-old student, I am passionate about software
-development and have a strong desire to learn and expand my knowledge.
-Actively studying back and front end, I am excited to contribute to real-world software projects and embrace opportunities to enhance my skills in the latest technologies.<h4>
+<h4>I’m a 20-year-old student passionate about software development, with experience in both front-end and back-end technologies.
+However, my main interest lies in data and analytics.
+I enjoy working with data, building dashboards, creating visualizations, and uncovering meaningful insights.
+I’m always looking to learn more and explore new concepts, tools, and techniques to expand my skills further.
+I’m eager to contribute my abilities to real-world projects and continue growing as a developer and data enthusiast.<h4>
 <h4>Skills:<h4/>
 - Backend Development: PHP, Python <br/>
 - Frontend Development: HTML, CSS, Bootstrap, JavaScript <br/>